qalibr/Con4/README.md

     - Template made using Vite
     - For easy frontend development.
     - Using typescript template.
-- shadcn/uiTailwind CSS, Headless UI and Heroicons
+- shadcn/ui, Tailwind CSS, Headless UI and Heroicons
     - Developing the User Interface using shadcn/ui
       - An extremely easy to use and beautiful component library.
       - Used for light/dark mode theme switch, used for buttons and menus.